miraethefuture/miraethefuture.github.io/_posts/2021-12-13-layout-sidebar-nav-list.md

 ---
-title: "Layout: Sidebar with Navigation List"
+title: "Sidebar with Navigation List"
 excerpt: "A post with a sidebar navigation list."
 author_profile: false
 sidebar:
   title: "Sample Title"
   nav: sidebar-sample
-permalink: /test/Layout: Sidebar with Navigation List/
+permalink: /test/Sidebar with Navigation List/
 ---

 This post has a custom navigation list set in the post's YAML Front Matter.